wp-plugins/zemanta/readme.txt

 "Zemanta, in my opinion, is probably the most powerful and useful tool in my personal blogging toolbox." - [Blacknight](http://blog.blacknight.com/use-zemanta-to-improve-your-blogging.html)

 "One of the best free content curation tools available today." - [Content Curation Desktop](http://www.contentcurationdesktop.com/featured-2/zemanta-a-free-customizable-curation-tool/)

+= What about Terms of Service and Privacy policy? =

+Before using the plugin please read the full version of [Zemanta Terms of Service](http://www.zemanta.com/legal/terms-of-service/) and [Zemanta Privacy Policy](http://www.zemanta.com/legal/privacy/).

 = More questions? =